What Bash Scripting Is and Why Server Administrators Rely on It

 Loops: Repeating Actions Efficiently

 Loops let you repeat a set of commands for each item in a list or while a condition holds true.
-The most common loop for server automation is a for loop that iterates over a list of items.
+The most common loop for server automation iterates over a list of items.

 for service in nginx mysql php-fpm docker; do